 Cheryl Corson holds a BA in Public Administration from the University of Maine and an MLA (Master of Landscape Architecture) from the Harvard Graduate School of Design.
-She is licensed in Maryland, Maine, and soon in Illinois.
-Cheryl is a MBE in the state of Maryland.
+She is licensed in Maryland, Maine, and Illinois.
+Cheryl is a Maryland MBE (Minority Business Enterprise).
 She is currently enrolled in the Health and Wellness Coaching program at the Maryland University of Integrative Health.
 Cheryl has been a CPSI (Certified Playground Safety Inspector) since 2003.

 Download Cheryl’s CV

 Practicing landscape architecture since 1989, Elizabeth Koreman passed the LARE in 2017, after being derailed by Section 3 twice.
 She received her MLA from the University of Pennsylvania and was a Loeb Fellow at the Harvard Graduate School of Design (GSD).
 Elizabeth taught at the Illinois Institute of Technology and at the University of Colorado at Denver.
 Prior to teaching, Elizabeth spent 15 years with the Chicago Park District and the National Park Service.
 Most recently Elizabeth was the City Landscape Architect for Ocala, Florida, where she focused on the design and construction of urban parks and green infrastructure.
 Elizabeth currently lives outside of Detroit, Michigan.